Tár: Additional reactions

+Yo Yo Ma told indiewire "Todd has created such a striking film.
+Cate Blanchett’s Lydia Tár demands that we wrestle with two of art’s most difficult questions: what gives art its power and what role does power play in art?"

-In her critique for The New York Review of Books titled "The Instrumentalist", prize-winning novelist and professor Zadie Smith commended Cate Blanchett's performance, and the classroom scene at The Juilliard School was described by A. O. Scott as "a mini-course in the dos and don'ts of contemporary pedagogy."
+In her critique for The New York Review of Books titled "The Instrumentalist", prize-winning novelist and professor Zadie Smith commended Cate Blanchett's performance, and the classroom scene at the Juilliard School was described by A. O. Scott as "a mini-course in the dos and don'ts of contemporary pedagogy."

-Critic Amanda Hess wrote in The New York Times, "The online cancellation of an artistic giant can be a tedious subject, but in Tár, it acquires sneaky complications...
+Critic Amanda Hess wrote in The New York Times, "The online cancellation of an artistic giant can be a tedious subject, but in Tár, it acquires sneaky complications ...
 Tár offers up a work into which we can sublimate our own Schadenfreude and sympathy for abusers.
 Thanks to Blanchett's luminous performance and Field's puzzle-box storytelling, we are freed to obsess."

-Film critic Howie Movshovitz; critic and essayist Philippa Snow (ArtReview) and Murielle Joudet (Le Monde) draw attention to the film's creative open-endedness, allowing audiences to draw their own conclusions about its significance and meaning.
+Film critic Howie Movshovitz, critic and essayist Philippa Snow (ArtReview), Murielle Joudet (Le Monde) and Guillaume Orignac (Cahiers du Cinéma) draw attention to the film's creative open-endedness, allowing audiences to draw their own conclusions about its significance and meaning.

-The New York Times columnist Michelle Goldberg argued that Tár is "a film about cancel culture, making it the rare piece of art that looks squarely at this social phenomenon that has roiled so many of America's meaning-making institutions...
+The New York Times columnist Michelle Goldberg argued that Tár is "a film about cancel culture, making it the rare piece of art that looks squarely at this social phenomenon that has roiled so many of America's meaning-making institutions ...
 Tár demonstrates that all this flux and uncertainty is very fertile territory for art.
 Hopefully its success – many are predicting it will win a Best Picture Oscar – will encourage others to take on similarly thorny and unsettled issues.
 Hysteria about cancel culture can encourage artistic timidity by overstating the cost of probing taboos.
 In truth, there's a hunger out there for work that takes the strangeness of this time and turns it into something that transcends polemic."
+Similarly, Ara Osterweil in Art Forum wrote, "Todd Field's brilliant character study (...) suggest(s) that the ritual excommunications of cancel culture may be as exaggerated as the generic fantasies enacted by Tár’s gamer audience."